Korean Skincare Mystery: Why Two 'Partion' Products Cost 7X Different - Manufacturer & Ingredient Analysis

 Cosmax's Technical Expertise: Formulating Tranexamic Acid + Arbutin + Vitamin C in one product requires advanced technology.
 These ingredients can oxidize or lose effectiveness due to pH changes, making the formulation ratio and stabilization system critical.

-Daiso Partion: Hydration & Soothing Focus🔗
+Daiso Partion: Overall Brightening, Hydration & Soothing Focus🔗

-Core Ingredients (based on user-provided information)🔗
+Core Ingredients (based on full ingredient list)🔗

 - 5 Types of Hyaluronic Acid: Hydrolyzed Hyaluronic Acid, Hydrolyzed Sodium Hyaluronate, Sodium Hyaluronate, Potassium Hyaluronate, Hydroxypropyltrimonium Hyaluronate

-- Centella Asiatica Extract: Soothing·Regeneration
+- Centella Asiatica Leaf Extract: Soothing, regeneration

-- Green Tea Extract: Antioxidant·Soothing
+- Green Tea Extract: Antioxidant, soothing

 - White Willow Bark Extract: Exfoliation care